 How Beacon Pointe Advisors invests your money

 When possible, the firm recommends investments with active managers who have undergone a rigorous screening process that includes quantitative and qualitative analysis, portfolio analysis and product evaluation.
 Beacon Pointe also offers a custodial search service, helping clients choose from a group of custodial candidates.

 Fees Beacon Pointe Advisors charges for its services

-Asset management: Clients in the managed account program pay negotiated asset-based fees, typically ranging from 0.50% to 1.15% of assets under supervision.
+Fees for asset management: Private clients in the managed account program pay negotiated asset-based fees, typically ranging from an annual 0.50% to 1.15% of assets under supervision.
 The maximum rate the firm will charge is 1.65% of assets under management.
 These fees are in addition to any manager or transaction fees that clients may owe custodians.

 Beacon Pointe Advisors disciplinary disclosures